amourlion/EasyPreload-Plus/README.md

 # EasyPreload-Plus
-rebuild the Easypreload by python3
+Rebuild the Easypreload by python3